 The compact building is conceived as a found container – a two storey tea-chest of pre-weathered timber battens.
-The facade is a rainscreen – a layered veil that conceals window and door openings behind a series of operable shutters.
-The shutters reveal themselves in their open position, articulating the building form like openings in an advent calendar.
+The facade itself is a rain-screen – a layered veil that conceals window and door openings behind a series of operable shutters and fixed panels.
+The shutters reveal themselves in their open position, articulating the building form and functions like openings in an advent calendar.

-The screen itself is comprised of a mix of recycled hardwood, installed with varied batten width and spacing.
+The screen itself is comprised of a mix of recycled hardwoods, installed with varied batten sizes, width and spacings.

-Internally, the building will utilise raw and robust finishes, suitable for the beachside setting such as concrete, fibre cement, recycled hardwoods and black oiled timber window frames.
+Internally, the building will utilises raw and robust finishes, suitable for the beachside setting such as polished concrete, fibre cement, recycled hardwoods and black oiled timber window frames.

 - Damian Hadley, Cantilever Engineers

 - Compass Approvals